lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

    send the field value, send nothing, send some least significant bits of the field or send an index.
    Values sent are called Compression Residues and follow the rule ID in the transmitted message.

+The compression rules define a generic way to compress and decompress the fields.
+If the device is modified, for example,  to introduce new functionalities or new CoAP options, the rules must be updated to reflect the evolution.
+There is no risk to lock a device in a particular version of CoAP.

 # SCHC Compression Process